jpratt2/CucumberTemplateJava/README.md

 # Cucumber Template for Java

 This Cucumber template is designed for use with Java, Maven, IntelliJ, and the Gherkin plugin for IntelliJ (https://plugins.jetbrains.com/plugin/9164-gherkin).
 It has over 50 predefined statements so you can immediately start writing tests.
+You can use either typical Selenium code or additional Selenide syntax.

 The template uses the benefits of the Selenide framework to solve some of the problems in Selenium including
 1) automatic waits, 2) additional locator options, and 3) browser drivers.